openstreams/wflow/doc/wflow_emwaq.rst

 **Specificities of the coupling with D-Emission**

-Setting up an emission model from wflow\_sbm is less straightforward than for D-WAQ and the coupling script has therefore further requirements needed.
+Setting up an emission model from wflow\_sbm is less straightforward than for Delwaq and the coupling script has therefore further requirements needed.
 For example, an emission model can contain compartments that are not present in wflow\_sbm, for example the Sewage compartment (figure below).
 To add this compartment, a new compartment line in the compartments.csv is added and as for the Paved or Unpaved compartments that don’t have any volume, the corresponding wflowVar and mapstack column values are ZeroMap.
 Then additional fluxes linked to the Sewage compartments are also added.
 There are two of them: a flux from the Sewage to the Surface Water compartment and a second flux from the Sewage to a Waste Water Treatment Plant boundary.
 As these fluxes are not defined in wflow\_sbm, the corresponding wflowVar and mapstack values are again ZeroMap.